Last reviewed on 1 August 2021

 The Good Thinking team hopes you found this article useful and we’d like to finish with one final thought...

 Although what is going on is really difficult for everyone, try to focus on the positives.
 You’re probably becoming more resilient and more independent.
 You’re getting the chance to spend more time with your family and strengthen the bond you have with them.
-You’re seeing how there are helpers everywhere and how communities are supporting vulnerable people – just look at what Captain Tom Moore achieved with his sponsored walk for the NHS!
-Stay safe.
+And you’re seeing how there are helpers everywhere and how communities are supporting vulnerable people.

 Tools for learning and fun